lorrli274/next/courses/original/Database Fundamentals/Activities/Intermediate Queries/06-UNIONs.md

-When working with multiple similar datasets it is sometimes useful to combine them temporarily.
+When working with multiple similar tables it is sometimes useful to combine them temporarily.
 This can be accomplished with a **`UNION`** operator.

 Take for example two tables: _employees_ and _contractors_.
 These tables are used to store similar records but need to be separated per the business requirements of the construction company.